wookiefriseur/valor-modulis/README.md

 For persistent scripts, load them in your psprofile.
 For automatic module import, put it into one of your `$ENV:PSModulePath`.
 Use prefixes in case of naming conflicts.

+# Uninstalling

+## Scoop
+Uninstall providing the Module name.
+`scoop uninstall Get-Hash`

+If you want to also get rid of the bucket:
+`scoop bucket rm valor-modulis`

+## Manually
+`Remove-Module Get-Hash`